 The DS4800 has two RAID controllers.
 Both controllers are identical and interchangeable.
 The controllers install from the rear of the storage subsystem.
-The upper controller is controller A; the lower controller is controller B. All connections to the hosts and the drives in the storage configuration are through the controllers.
-Figure 4 on page 9 shows the controllers in the DS4800.
+The

 Note: Although both RAID controller units (A and B) in the DS4800 are identical, they are seated in the DS4800 chassis in opposite orientations.
-As shown in Figure 4 on page 9, the controller units must be inserted in the DS4800 so that the latches of each controller are on the exterior of the DS4800 chassis.
+As shown in Figure 3, the controller units must be inserted in the DS4800 so that the latches of each controller are on the exterior of the DS4800 chassis.
 The latches on controller A line up with the top side of the DS4800 chassis; the latches on controller B line up with the bottom side of the DS4800 chassis.

-Figure 4.
+Figure 3.
 Controllers in the storage subsystem

-Information about the condition of the controllers is conveyed by indicator LEDs on the back of each controller. ("RAID controller LEDs" on page 95 identifies the indicator LEDs on the RAID controller and explains the conditions that each LED indicates.)
+Information about the condition of the controllers is conveyed by indicator LEDs on the back of each controller. ("RAID controller LEDs" on page 113 identifies the indicator LEDs on the RAID controller and explains the conditions that each LED indicates.)